This classic pecan pie recipe is a family favorite and perfect for Thanksgiving! Easy to make and turns out perfect every single time!

 - 1 and 1/2 cups (175 grams) chopped pecans

 - Once the oven is preheated, remove the pie plate from the refrigerator, decorate the edges, and line the dough with parchment paper or foil, making sure to cover the bottom and the sides.
-Fill with pie weights make sure to press them up against the sides as well.
+Fill with pie weights, making sure to press them up against the sides as well.

-- Bake in the lower third of the oven with the pie weights at 400°F for 15 minutes or until the edges of the crust start to lightly brown.
+- Bake in the lower third of the oven with the pie weights for 15 minutes or until the edges of the crust start to lightly brown.
 Remove from the oven, carefully remove the parchment paper (or foil) and the pie weights.
-Return to the oven and bake for an additional 6-8 minutes or until the bottom of the crust looks dry.
+Return to the oven and bake for an additional 6 to 8 minutes or until the bottom of the crust looks dry.
 Remove from the oven.
-Reduce oven temperature to 375°F.
+Reduce the oven temperature to 375°F (190°C).

 - Pour the pecan pie filling into the warm pre-baked crust.
 Cover the edges of the pie with foil or a pie crust shield if desired (I prefer to add mine at this point, but you can wait until the edges start to brown more then add one).

-- Return the pie to the oven (in the lower third of the oven again) and bake at 375°F for 40-45 minutes or until the top of the pie is set.
+- Return the pie to the oven (in the lower third of the oven again) and bake at 375°F for 40 to 45 minutes or until the top of the pie is set.
 If the pie begins to brown too much before it's finished baking, tent with foil.